Wednesday, November 28, 2007

 o Homogeneity of variance between groups (for t-test).

 One would generally opt for a non-parametric test when there's violation of one or more of the above assumptions and sample size is small.
 According to King, Rosopa, and Minium (2011), "...the problem of violation of assumptions is of great concern when sample size is small (< 25)" (p.
 382).
+In other words, if assumptions are violated but sample size is large, you still may be able to use parametric techniques (example).
+The reason is something called the Central Limit Theory.
+I've annotated the following screenshot from Sabina's Stats Corner to show what the CLT does.

-In other words, if assumptions are violated but sample size is large, you still may be able to use parametric techniques.
-We'll be doing a neat demonstration that conveys the role of large samples in salvaging data from the normal-distribution assumption, under what is known as the Central Limit Theorem (see further examples from this website).
+We'll be doing a neat demonstration with dice that conveys the role of large samples in salvaging data from the normal-distribution assumption, under the CLT.

 Mann-Whitney U